EFD Lab Home

 Research methods combine lab experiments and numerical modeling with field-based observations to address topics that span interaction of flow with biological systems, surface and internal waves, and air-sea and sediment/water-column exchange processes.

-Research directions also extend to development of ocean instrumentation and autonomous vehicle technologies and applications and lab experimental methods.
+Research directions also extend to development of ocean instrumentation, wave energy and autonomous vehicle technologies and applications and lab experimental methods.

 Sunken Barrier, Palau